houlder/PythonInterviewSpec/questions.md

 - What are the differences between Python 2.x and Python 3.x?
 - What is the usage of enumerate() function in Python?
 - What does [::-1] do?
 - What is a map function in Python?
-Put 3 different example of using it.
+Put 3 different example of using it
 - How can the ternary operators be used in python?
 - How will you remove duplicate elements from a list?
 - How can files be deleted in Python?